-Students may not drop or withdraw from a Core Curriculum course (i.e., Literature Humanities, Frontiers of Science, Contemporary Civilization, Art Humanities, Music Humanities, and University Writing) after the Core drop deadline (which is also the end of the Change-of-Program period).
+Students may not drop or withdraw from a Core Curriculum course (i.e., Literature Humanities, Frontiers of Science, Contemporary Civilization, Art Humanities, Music Humanities, and University Writing) after the Core drop deadline, which is also the end of the Change of Program period (September 16 for Fall 2017 and January 26 for Spring 2018).
 This does not apply to courses taken to fulfill the Global Core, Science, or Foreign Language requirements.